Code-Institute-Submissions/Chessapp/README.md

 # Chessapp
-Web app for chess using JS and Lichess API
+Web app for a chess game  using Chessboard JS and Chess JS libraries.